-Cochon555 is a one-of-a-kind culinary event features five chefs cooking five heritage breed pigs in a friendly competition for a cause.
+Cochon555 is a one-of-a-kind culinary event featuring five chefs cooking five heritage breed pigs in a friendly competition for a cause.
 From April 5-7, 2019, this signature culinary competition is returning to Banff with a whole weekend of signature food events to satisfy all appetites.

 Here are five reasons to experience the Cochon555 Culinary Weekend in Banff, Alberta:

-Canada’s first national park is a fitting place to host Canada’s first Cochon555 event, which will take over the Van Horne Ballroom at the iconic Fairmont Banff Springs hotel on Saturday, April 28 for a day of heritage pork festivities.
-Cochon555 Banff has a decidedly Canadian flare, featuring some of the best food and talent in Alberta and British Columbia.
+Canada’s first national park is a fitting place to host Canada’s only Cochon555 event, which will take place at the iconic Fairmont Banff Springs Hotel for a day of heritage pork festivities.
+Cochon555 Banff has a decidedly Canadian flare, featuring some of the best food and talent in Alberta.

 Great chefs love great ingredients.
-Cochon555 brings together some of Canada’s best chefs with 1500 pounds of unrivaled heritage-pork for the ultimate pairing.
+Cochon555 brings together some of Canada’s best chefs with 1500 pounds of unrivalled heritage-pork for the ultimate pairing.
 Chef jW Foster, Executive Chef at Fairmont Banff Springs Hotel, and winner of the 2018 event, summed it up perfectly - "I can't think of a better place for Cochon 555 to begin its chef-driven Canadian journey than here in Banff, Alberta.
 It is vital to showcase the efforts of small farmers who are driven to keep heritage pork alive and accessible to chefs who want to raise awareness of local food.
 I truly believe in an authentically local culinary focus to support local farmers, and this event puts that focus centre stage - an event that any chef worth their salt wants to be involved with."